kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0375 Navigation of foreign civil aircraft within the united states.md

 ### §375.11   Other foreign civil aircraft.

-A foreign civil aircraft, including unmanned aircraft as defined in §1.1 of this title, other than those referred to in §375.10 may be navigated in the United States only when:
+A foreign civil aircraft, including unmanned aircraft as defined in [[Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md#§1.1   General definitions.|§1.1]] of this title, other than those referred to in [[Volume 4/D Special regulations/0375 Navigation of foreign civil aircraft within the united states.md#§375.10   Certain foreign civil aircraft registered in ICAO member states.|§375.10]] may be navigated in the United States only when:

 \(a\) The operation is authorized by the Department under the provisions of this part, and